matthew-p-hamilton/devblog/content/blog/compound-chain/index.md

 description: "Another blockchain, really?"
 ---

-_Disclaimer: Everything stated here is speculation and opinion based on public information.
+_Disclaimer: Everything stated here is speculation and uninformed opinion based on public information.
 Also, I own some COMP._

+Yep, another blockchain.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Today, we&#39;re excited to share the whitepaper for Compound Chain, a distributed ledger capable of transferring value &amp; liquidity between peer ledgers.<a href="https://t.co/TFjJ0JbToV">https://t.co/TFjJ0JbToV</a> <a href="https://t.co/lCzrGyscPa">pic.twitter.com/lCzrGyscPa</a></p>&mdash; Compound Labs (@compoundfinance) <a href="https://twitter.com/compoundfinance/status/1339660221359124481?ref_src=twsrc%5Etfw">December 17, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Last week, [Compound.Finance](https://compound.finance) announced [Compound Chain](https://compound.cash), a new application-specific blockchain.
 This is an interesting announcement for any crypto-geeks like myself.
-I wanted to understand the strategy behind this move, so I'm going to attempt to break it down here.
+I wanted to attempt to understand the strategy behind this move, so I'm going to attempt to break it down here.
 Skip to the bottom if you just want the takeaways.

 # What is Compound.Finance?